 There is a singular category of medical schools in Utah; that is, there is only one of them.
 This school is the Spencer Fox Eccles School of Medicine at the University of Utah.
 This means that, if you are looking to study medicine in Utah, you don’t have to give any consideration to where, just how.

-How to prepare for your medical school application is always tricky, and your best bet is to seek out medical school application help.
+How to prepare for your medical school application is always tricky, and your best bet is to seek out medical school admissions consulting.
 This might take the form of studying med school interview questions, or developing a careful medical school application timeline.

 This article provides a comprehensive overview of the Eccles School of Medicine, including expert advice, best tips on how to get in, and data and analysis.